 - Deny a service or provide a service, financial aid, or other benefit which is provided in a different manner from that of others.

-- Subject an individual to segregation or separate treatment in any matter related to his/her receipt of any service, financial aid, or other benefit.
+- Subject an individual to segregation or separate treatment in any matter related to their receipt of any service, financial aid, or other benefit.

 - Restrict an individual in any way in the pursuit of any advantage or privilege enjoyed by others receiving any service, financial aid, or other benefit.

-- Treat an individual differently from others in determining whether he/she satisfies any admission, enrollment, quota, eligibility, membership, or other requirement or condition which individuals must meet in order to be provided service, financial aid, or other benefits.
+- Treat an individual differently from others in determining whether they satisfy any admission, enrollment, quota, eligibility, membership, or other requirement or condition which individuals must meet in order to be provided service, financial aid, or other benefits.

 - Allow an individual to participate in a program which is different from that afforded others.

 - Deny a person the opportunity to participate as a member of a planning or advisory body.

 Sexual harassment may be either same gender or different gender.
 It includes any unwelcome sexual advances, requests for sexual favors, and/or other verbal or physical conduct of this nature where: